 He was castrated on 2/6/25.

 Jig is settling in well to farm life and seems to enjoy the laid back lifestyle of retirement.
-He is well behaved, but he can be playfully mouthy.
-We expect that to improve with castration.
+He is well behaved, but he can be playful in the field.
 Jig stands well for grooming, and he does have good ground manners.
 He is quiet in his stall and doesn’t bother his neighbors.
 He hasn’t shown us any vices and is a nice horse to have in the barn.

 Jig has a beautiful, floaty trot that will make him a ribbon winner in the show ring!
 He is sensible and seems intelligent.
 A classy boy.
 He walks politely on a lead rope and is a nice horse to be around.